axibase/atsd/rule-engine/functions-collection.md

 ## Overview

-Returns information about the collection or checks for the presence of a specified element.
+These functions return information about the collection or checks for the presence of a specified element.

 Create a collection by declaring the elements inline, enclosed in square brackets: